 Dr. Robert Butler and his collaborators led an NIH-funded study that looked at the correlation between having a sense of purpose in life and longevity.
 His 11-year study followed healthy people between the ages of 65 and 92 and showed that those who expressed having clear goals or purpose lived longer and lived better than those who did not.

 This is because individuals who understand what brings them joy and happiness tend to have what we like to call the Right Outlook.
 They are engulfed in activities and communities that allow them to immerse themselves in a rewarding and gratifying environment.”

-I am currently fulfilling my purpose in life by being a wife and mother while writing and teaching and using my God given abilities, talents and skills to shine the light of Christ on others.
+I am currently fulfilling my purpose in life by being a wife and mother while writing and teaching and using my God-given abilities, talents, and skills to shine the light of Christ.

-Through loving and serving God, you will learn what is your purpose and what is the real purpose in life.
-Would love to hear about your journey in finding purpose in your life.
+Through loving and serving God, you will learn what is your purpose in God and what is the real purpose of life.

 Would love to hear about your journey to discover your God-given talents and finding your purpose in God.